rhysd/Rocket/README.md

 - 'Body' provides various actions for the selected item; open with browser, open with app, to clipboard, to text input, to standard output, and so on.
 'Booster' provides the list of actions when reporting the curated result to 'Body'
 - This app can be used as resident application(toggle with hot key) or CLI app (like percol/peco).

+## Boosters

+- [rocket-booster-files](https://github.com/rhysd/rocket-booster-files) : Select and open a file

+## TODO memo

+- Add animation on changing pages
+- Notify the selected item to booster to start action